 School strategic planning continues on two tracks: one broad and strategic and the other school/region-specific.
 At the strategic level, the Catholic Schools Commission reviewed information from stakeholders from across the Archdiocese, data gathered by the Strategic Planning Task Force, recommendations from consultants from the University of Notre Dame and successful initiatives in dioceses across the country to make recommendations to the Archbishop in four areas aimed at strengthening Catholic schools.
 In August 2011, the Archbishop announced a comprehensive slate of initiatives in the areas of educational excellence, school governance, marketing and enrollment management and funding and finance to strengthen the presence of Catholic school education in our community for this generation of families and those to come.
 In September 2011, the Archbishop established the Archdiocesan Catholic Schools Advisory Council to provide counsel and guidance in the implementation of the initiatives.

 At the school and regional level, many school leaders began engaging in a structured sustainability review process during the 2010-2011 school year.
-Staff from the Office of Catholic Schools, along with other archdiocesan staff, have worked with local school leaders to help ensure the Strategic Plan’s vision of ongoing evaluation, greater accountability, increased transparency and improved collaboration is lived out.
+Staff members from the Office of Catholic Schools, along with other archdiocesan staff, have worked with local school leaders to help ensure the Strategic Plan’s vision of ongoing evaluation, greater accountability, increased transparency and improved collaboration is lived out.
 To achieve this vision, the Archdiocese has provided direction and guidance by facilitating sustainability review processes at individual schools and helping connect neighboring schools in discussions around best sharing resources and otherwise collaborating to strengthen Catholic schools in specific geographic areas.
 Shared resources discussions between neighboring schools in several regions began in early 2011.
-A shared resources discussion involving parish and school communities in West Saint Paul, South Saint Paul and Saint Paul’s West Side resulted in the formation of the vibrant new Community of Saints Regional Catholic School which has surpassed enrollment goals for the 2012-2013 school year.
+A shared resources discussion involving parish and school communities in West Saint Paul, South Saint Paul and Saint Paul’s West Side resulted in the formation of the vibrant new Community of Saints Regional Catholic School which surpassed enrollment goals in its inaugural year in 2012-2013.
+A second regional Catholic school, Notre Dame Academy in Minnetonka, began classes in the fall of 2013.

 The changes at individual schools resulting from these review and collaboration processes, while ultimately local decisions, are part of an overarching strategy for strengthening Catholic schools in our area, so that all families who desire a Catholic school education for their children may access such an education.
 The Archdiocese has worked with and will continue to work with parish and school leaders to connect them with experts who can provide financial, demographic and other analysis to ensure the best possible decisions are made regarding future school sustainability.